MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

 - Ad-hoc transfers to a warehouse from another warehouse to meet a spike in demand
 - Transfers between warehouses for service purposes, such as packaging and customization requirements

-As part of the process of extending support and providing visibility into enterprise transactions, a **Transfer Order** entity has been introduced in Intelligent Order Management.
+As part of the process of extending support and providing visibility into enterprise transactions, a **Transfer Order** entity is introduced in Intelligent Order Management.
 This entity includes the following features:

 - Dual-write support for transfer orders is available, so that transfer order data flows seamlessly from Dataverse into Intelligent Order Management and is visible in real or near-real time.
 - Transfer orders can be created in Intelligent Order Management.
-They are then processed in Supply Chain Management via dual-write support.
+They're then processed in Supply Chain Management via dual-write support.
-- The user interface (UI) fields for the **Transfer Orders** entity have been designed to support sales order fulfillment scenarios.
+- The user interface (UI) fields for the **Transfer Orders** entity are designed to support sales order fulfillment scenarios.
 - Transaction status and visibility of transfer orders from Supply Chain Management are available directly in Intelligent Order Management.
 - The **Transfer Order products** view is available on a tab of the sales order product page and provides visibility into the transfers from individual transfer order transactions.